Data Coverage

 - actual / estimated time on the runway: take-off/landing time (rare).

 This layer is dynamic and is updated frequently.
 It covers the data related to the estimated and actual progress of the flight.
-It may also create new flights if not provided by the scheduled data layer or remove flights that were placed into schedules incorrectly.
+It may also create new flights if not previously provided by the scheduled data layer or remove flights that were placed into schedules incorrectly.

-Experimental.
+Experimental data layer.
 This information is derived by analyzing data retrieved from ADS-B receivers located worldwide.
 This, among others, includes positional changes of the aircraft operating the flight.
 It may complement scheduled and/or live update data with the following information :

 - ATC call-sign (always);